everthinq/scrapy-splash_FARA/README.md

-# FARA_scraper
+# FARA scraper

 ## Parses Foreign Agents Registration Act (FARA) for all [Active Foreign Principals by Country or Location](https://efile.fara.gov/pls/apex/f?p=185:130:0::NO:RP,130:P130_DATERANGE:N).

 ### Instructions:
+Python 3 scrapy-splash example

-(I tested it only for Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3)
+I tested it only for Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3 by yourself

+### How to run:
 0. Get docker:

 `sudo apt-get update && sudo apt-get install docker.io`

-1. Run splash docker image
+1. Run splash docker image:
 (Downloading docker image if there is no such image):

 `sudo docker run -p 8050:8050 scrapinghub/splash`